NVIDIA/aistore/bench/soaktest/README.md

 Soak Testing (also referred to as endurance testing) is defined [here](https://www.katalon.com/resources-center/blog/soak-testing/) as a test where the system is "evaluated to see whether it could perform well under a significant load for an extended period, thereby measuring its reaction and analyzing its behavior under sustained use".

-`soaktest.sh` is the script that builds and runs a Soak Test executable (SK for short) on a currently running AIS custer.
+`soaktest.sh` is the script that builds and runs a Soak Test executable (SK for short) on a currently running AIS cluster.

 ## Dependencies

 SK assumes that you have [Go 1.10 or later](https://golang.org/dl/) installed, and that `$PATH` is set to include the go installation (can be checked by running `go version`).
 This is used to build the executable.

-SK also assumes that working code for `aisloader` is in the location `${GOPATH}/src/github.com/NVIDIA/aistore/bench/aisloader`, since the executable works by building and running a copy of `aisloader` from there.
+SK also assumes that the working code for `aisloader` is in the location `${GOPATH}/src/github.com/NVIDIA/aistore/bench/aisloader`, since the executable works by building and running a copy of `aisloader` from there.

 ## Design

 SK simulates a wide variety of scenarios on the ais cluster using recipes.
-They are constantly run in a random order.
+They are constantly run in random order.

 These are the terms used in describing the design of recipes:

 - Recipe: A file that describes a possible scenario in our system.
 Recipes are written in go and can be found [here](recipes).
 All recipes are also registered [here](recipes/register.go).
 Recipes are comprised of primitives arranged in phases, with minimal go code in between.
 - Recipe Cycle: SK runs recipes by constantly running a random permutation of all available recipes.
 The run of a particular permutation is considered a Recipe Cycle.
 - Primitive: A function call within a recipe that communicates with the AIS cluster.
 Examples: `GET(...)`, `PUT(...)`, `DELETE(...)` etc. Some of these are measured to track performance.
 The file that defines all primitives can be found [here](soakprim/primitives.go).
 - Phase: A set of primitives surrounded by a call to `Pre(...)` at the start and ending with `Post(...)` is considered a phase within a recipe.
 Phases are run sequentially, while the primitives within a phase are run asynchronously.
 The call to `Pre(...)` ensures that the recipe meets all the prerequisites before proceeding with the phase, while the call to `Post(..)` checks if the phase was successful and saves summary information about the phase to the report.
 - Regression: A continuous workload that continuously GETs from a bucket.
 Designed to simulate a neural network using training data hosted by AIS.
-Regression can either run alongside another recipe, or run by itself (called a regression phase).
+Regression can either run alongside another recipe or run by itself (called a regression phase).
 SK alternates between running a recipe and running regression phase.
 Multiple instances of this can be run in parallel and will point to the same bucket.

 ## Usage

 SK can be run by running `soaktest.sh` the usual way bash scripts are run, and accepts command line args.
 Once running, it continues to run forever until the user specifies to stop it by pressing `ctrl+c` on the controlling console.
 Then it gracefully exits and prints reports to the specified directory.
 The paths to the reports are printed to the controlling console when SK exits.

-SK accepts a number of command line arguments, all of which can also be passed by passing the arguments into `soaktest.sh`:
+SK accepts a number of command-line arguments, all of which can also be passed by passing the arguments into `soaktest.sh`:
  - `-ip` -  IP address for proxy server (assumes running locally if not set).
  - `-port` - Port number for proxy server (assumes running locally if not set).